Before you begin!

 • Insert resources into the collection

-• Query resources for answers
+• Query collection for answers

 • Categorize resources